Santana Adventures’ New Zealand Cycling Cruise has revolutionized the idea of a New Zealand Bike Tour.

 A: Due to Santana’s friendship with Noble Caledonia, our per-person first-in pricing for this 10-day event in New Zealand starts at $6,099 per-person.
 Premium stateroom categories cost more.
 Lowest pricing in every category is limited to the first few rooms.
 Booking early is easy and RISK FREE.
 Our reservations page shows pricing of available staterooms.

 Q: Is this a good deal?

 A: It’s an incredible deal.
 Imagine the luxury of a cruise ship for the same price as an inn-to-inn tour.
-The starting price for Santana’s 10-day New Zealand Cycling Cruise is less than what the leading US and Canadian Cycle Tour Providers currently charge for van supported inn-to-inn tours that sample less than a third of New Zealand’s diversity.
+The starting price for Santana’s 10-day New Zealand Cycling Cruise of both islands is less than what the leading US and Canadian Cycle Tour Providers currently charge for van supported inn-to-inn tours that include one island and sample less than a quarter of New Zealand’s diversity.

 Q: What’s “Early-In” Pricing?

 A: To manage the risk of chartering entire cruise ships, couples who commit early are rewarded with discounts of up to $2,000 per stateroom.
 Lowest pricing in every category is limited to the first few rooms.
 Booking early is easy and RISK FREE.

 A: Santana’s cruise hosts don’t accept tips.
 Santana’s comprehensive “cruise extras” fee of $675 per person includes cycling-specific extras, support teams, admissions, guides, and Sergio’s Coach (our non-rider coach bus).
 Government mandated Port Fees are $350 per-person.
 Shipboard gratuities, collected at the event, are $180 per person, and go to the ship’s crew.

 Q: Are some staterooms better than others?